tiwai/amidi2net/README.md

 Authentication Options
 ----------------------

+When you pass `--auth` option to client or server, it will ask a prompt for the secret string for the authentication.
+When you pass `--user-auth` option, it will ask a user name and a password prompt for the user-authentication, instead.

-For running the server with the authentication, pass a secret string via `--secret` (or `-x`) option.
+Alternatively, you can pass the secret string via `--secret` (or `-x`) option, and the user name via `--user` (or `-u`) option, too.
 (Yeah I know it's no secret at all :)

-For the user authentication, pass the user name via `--user` (or `-u`) option together with the password via `--secret` option.

 So far, you can't use two different authentication mechanisms, but enable only one of two.

-Without `--secret` option, the server runs without authentication.
+Without those options above, the server runs without authentication.

 The server has also `--auth-forced` option to disallow the fallback when the given authentication doesn't match.

-In the client side, pass the same options (`--secret` and `--user`) for authentication.
-No prompt is implemented yet.

 Forward Error Correction (FEC)
 ------------------------------